 They can be used as a sandwich!
 (Now if you are from Latin America, you are probably laughing at me saying “of course!!”, but I'm a sheltered American girl.
 Until I went Paleo, sandwiches meant two slices of Wonder Bread)

-So this recipe is from that book I mentioned up above – Latin American Paleo Cooking by Amanda Torres (with help from her Puerto Rican mother-in-law, Milagros Torres).
-This is a new book that has:
+This recipe is from that book I mentioned up above – Latin American Paleo Cooking by Amanda Torres (with help from her Puerto Rican mother-in-law, Milagros Torres).
+This is a great book that has:

 - over 80 traditional recipes that are authentic as possible and have been made Paleo.